alekangelov/vexillum/README.md

+# Vexillum
-# Vexillum - Actually open source feature flagging
+A fast, open source feature flagging solution.
+No bloat, no paywalls.

 ## Overview
 Vexillum is an open source feature flagging solution.
 It's really open source, no gated features.
 It allows you to manage feature flags and experiments in your applications.
 Provides automation capabilities to help you manage your feature flags more effectively.